AliceO2Group/WebUi/Framework/docs/guide/websockets.md

 # Backend - WebSocket module
-The purpose of WebSocket server is to communicate with the connected clients via RFC 6455 protocol.
-The server requires each connection and message to be singed with JWT token.
+WebSocket server communicates with the connected clients via RFC 6455 protocol.
+The server requires each new connection and message to be singed with JWT token.
-In addition, it allows to filter messages broadcast to connected clients.
+In addition, it allows filtering messages broadcast to connected clients.

 #### Instance
 ```js